JamesWoolfenden/learn-terraform/docs/aws-iam.md

 ## Attaching policy to a role

-When you use policies you might hear alot about 2 types of policies:
+When you use policies you might hear a lot about 2 types of policies:

 - Unmanaged/inline policy
-  Inline policies are child objects of a role or user, and dont count in your account limit.
+  Inline policies are child objects of a role or user, and don't count in your account limit.
 They are good for creating policies that are not for re-use.
 A policy with a single responsibility or use.

 In Terraform you can use an aws_iam_role_policy resource to create an inline policy on a role: